Strafos/autoenroll/README.md

 # autoenroll
-Enroll into Cornell courses during add/drop
+Cycle through enrollment process to get in courses immediately when they open up.
+Initial courses must be added manually.

 Dependencies: Selenium

-Program will cycle through enrollment process.
-Courses must be added manually.

-Add user info to config.py
+Make a config.py file in the same directory with user info:
+USR = 'netID'
+PW = 'password'